Sulfur Cream (10%) for Acne, Rosacea, Rashes and Eczema

 - Short Name: Sulfur Ointment

-- Medical Categories: Keratolytic, Antiacne agent, Antiseborrheic, Scabicide, Antirosacea agent
+- Product Categories: Keratolytic, Antiacne agent, Antiseborrheic, Scabicide, Antirosacea agent

-- Officially Approved Treatment Uses: Acne vulgaris treatment, Dermatitis seborrheic, Scabies treatment, Rosacea treatment
+- Treatment Uses: Acne vulgaris treatment, Dermatitis seborrheic, Scabies treatment, Rosacea treatment

 - Bottle Size: 0.35 oz.
 (10g)